Charles94jp/NameSilo-DDNS/readme.md

 - Simple but rich configuration.

-- With email alert function, you will be alerted when there is an abnormality in the process of the service running for a long time.
+- With email notification function, you can receive notification when your ip is changed or the program is exception.

 - Support Docker.